cyrildever/es-normalizer/README.md

 *IMPORTANT*: as of this version, most normalizers are for use on French data.

 To get a normalized string, you simply need to use the `normalize()` method passing it the data, a normalizer function and eventual arguments.
-There are currently ten specific normalizer functions and a generic one:
+There are currently eleven specific normalizer functions and a generic one:
 * `Any`: the generic normalizer should be used if no specific normalizer exists;
 * `AddressLine`: pass any address line through it to get a normalized address, eg. `8, rue Henner` becomes `8 RUE HENNER`;
 * `City`: for normalizing city names (it removes any Cedex mention in French address, for instance);